expr-lang/expr/README.md

 node, err := expr.Parse(expression, expr.Names("Request"), expr.Funcs("Values"))
 ```

-Only `Request` and `Values` will bbe available inside expression, otherwise parse error.
+Only `Request` and `Values` will be available inside expression, otherwise parse error.

 ### Printing
 Compiled ast can be compiled back to string expression using _String()_: